sinan2000/recaptcha/README.md

 pipenv install
 ```

-This will automatically create and activate a virtual environment.
+This will automatically create a virtual environment.

 To **activate** the virtual environment, run: